fatimahammad6/my_portfolio/docs/services.md

 # Services

 ## PDF to Markdown Conversion
-I offer professional services to convert your PDF documents into clean and structured Markdown files.
-This ensures your content is easy to manage and compatible with various platforms.
+I provide a reliable and efficient service to convert your PDF documents into clean and structured Markdown files.
+Whether you need to extract text, tables, or images, I ensure that the formatting is preserved and optimized for your specific needs.
+This service is ideal for creating documentation, blogs, or any content that requires Markdown formatting.

+### Pricing for PDF to Markdown Conversion
+I offer competitive pricing based on the number of pages in your PDF document:

+- **Up to 5 pages** - $10
+- **Up to 10 pages** - $20
+- **Up to 20 pages** - $35

+For documents exceeding 20 pages, please contact me for a custom quote.

 ## Portfolio Website Development
 I specialize in creating portfolio websites using Markdown and MkDocs.
 These websites are lightweight, fast, and easy to maintain.
 I offer three different themes for your portfolio: